-Seven attorneys from the law firm of Chisholm Chisholm & Kilpatrick worked on this case: Stephen Capracotta, Danielle M. Gorini, Nicholas Phinney, April Donahower, Barbara Cook, Brittani Howell, and Zachary Stolz.1 Attorney
+Eight attorneys from the law firm of Chisholm Chisholm & Kilpatrick worked on this case: Stephen Capracotta, Danielle M. Gorini, Nicholas Phinney, April Donahower, Amy Odom, Brittani Howell, Barbara Cook, and Zachary Stolz.1

 1"There is nothing inherently unreasonable about a client having multiple attorneys, and they may all be compensated if they are not unreasonably doing the same work and are being compensated for the distinct contribution of each lawyer."
 Norman v.
 Hous.
 Auth. of City of Montgomery, 836 F.2d 1292, 1301 (11th Cir.
 1988); see also Baldridge v.
 Nicholson, 19 Vet.App.
-227, 237-38 (2005)("the fees sought must be 'based on the distinct contribution of each individual counsel."").
+227, 237-38 (2005)("the fees sought must be 'based on the distinct contribution of each individual counsel.").
 "The use in involved litigation of a team of attorneys who divide up the work is common today for both plaintiff and defense work."
 Johnson v.
 Univ.
 Coll. of Univ. of Alabama in Birmingham, 706 F.2d 1205, 1208 (11th Cir.
 1983) holding modified by Gaines v.
 Dougherty Cty.
-Bd. of Educ., 775 F.2d 1565 (11th
+Bd. of Educ., 775 F.2d 1565 (11th Cir.
+1985).
+"Careful preparation often requires collaboration and rehearsal[.]"
+Rodriguez-Hernandez v.
+Miranda-Velez, 132 F.3d 848, 860 (1st Cir.
+1998).
+As demonstrated in Exhibit A, each attorney involved in the present case provided a distinct, and non-duplicative contribution to the success of the appeal.
+See Baldridge, 19 Vet.App. at 237 ("An application for fees under EAJA where multiple attorneys are involved must also explain the role of each lawyer in the litigation and the tasks assigned to each, thereby describing the distinct contribution of each counsel.").

-Stephen Capracotta graduated from University of Connecticut Law School in 2016 and the Laffey Matrix establishes that \$365.00 is the prevailing market rate for an attorney with his experience.2 Danielle Gorini graduated from Roger Williams University Law School in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.
-Nicholas Phinney graduated from Roger Williams University Law School in 2006 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with
+Attorney Stephen Capracotta graduated from University of Connecticut Law School in 2016 and the Laffey Matrix establishes that \$365.00 is the prevailing market rate for an attorney with his experience.2 Danielle Gorini graduated from Roger Williams University Law School in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.